Touzen666/Projekt-Napisany-w-Angular-8/README.md

 cd Projekt-Napisany-w-Angular-8
 docker-compose up -d
 ```
+Just pass up the proper HOSTNAME that nginx is going to react to in it's environment variables of *HOSTNAME*.
 And enjoy your application at http://192.168.99.100

 Ad good idea would be to install a Portainer to manage all these containers.
 You can do it via